pgxn/pgxnclient/docs/usage.rst

 The program takes a `package specification`_ identifying the distribution to work with.
 The download phase is skipped if the distribution specification refers to a local directory or package.
+The package may be specified with an URL.

 Note that the built extension is not loaded in any database: use the command `load`_ for this purpose.